 High Levels of Staff Frustration

-So, let’s get down to the nitty-gritty and take a little look at the data!
-We ran 135,000 online comments from 55 of the largest European organisations through our staff experience lenses here at the Pansensic headquarters.
-Our staff, along with the help of our intelligent software, crunched the data and revealed a shocking 26% frustration rate amongst the Ryanair staff.
-26%, you may be thinking, is a relatively low score; however, this rate is actually double the average score (13%) across the 55 organisations we were benchmarking, and particularly higher when compared to their main competitor, British Airways, whose rate of staff frustration sat at the average score.
+Let’s take a look at the data.
+We ran 135,000 online comments from 55 of the largest European organisations through our staff experience lenses.
+In succession, our staff, along with the help of our software, crunched the data.
+This revealed a shocking 26% frustration rate amongst the Ryanair staff.
+You may be thinking that 26% is a relatively low score.
+However, this rate is actually double the average score (13%) across the 55 organisations we were benchmarking.
+In addition, it is particularly higher when compared to their main competitor, British Airways.
+BA’S rate of staff frustration sat at the average score.

 Qualitative Feedback Analysis

 Every day, we analyse the data from millions of customer and staff experiences with the goal of improving business products and services.
-We are passionate analysts who carefully and thoughtfully check the data to provide you with truly actionable insights, working closely with you to plan solutions to the business issues or objectives.
+We are passionate analysts who carefully and thoughtfully check the data to provide you with truly actionable insights.
+Similarly, we work closely with you to plan solutions to the business issues or objectives.

-After listening to passengers and launching the ‘always getting better’ programme in 2013, let’s hope that O’Leary now realises that his staff are not happy and that he needs to begin to listen and engage with their needs.
+After listening to passengers and launching the ‘always getting better’ programme in 2013, let’s hope that O’Leary now realises that his staff are not happy.
+Not only does he need to recognise this, but he needs to begin to listen and engage with their needs.